 And follows that

 And the derivative for this CDF renders Jeffreys’ Prior for beliefs from 0 to π

 When applying the very same indifference principles to the data itself X instead to its CDF we have just rendered Jeffreys’ Prior.
 The values 0 and π (one if standardized) have an infinite density which could be interpreted as the two more reasonable positions in the mode sense explained above.

-This distribution would indicate that, even though we don’t know if God exists, we should live our lives either like if God would exists or like if God would not exists at all.
-In other words, whatever the truth is makes no sense to live our lives in a “I don’t know” stand.
+This distribution would indicate that, even though we don’t know if God exists, we should live our lives either like if God would exists or like if God would not exists at all… And given the eternal consequences of God existing, maybe it would be wiser to be a believer.
+Whatever the choice though it makes no sense to live our lives in a “I don’t know” stand.

 4. Batman Prior

 How about if we take our indifference further and we are indifferent about being indifferent on how the CDF behaves or on how data behaves?
 Then we can use an indifferent mixture of of the two previous priors to achieve this cool looking prior: